storj/storj/docs/design/satellite-svc-separation.md

 ## Rationale

 #### metainfo loop and observer system
 For database performance reasons we should only have one thing looping over the metainfo database.
 This is why we are combining everything into the metainfo loop observer system.
 There is no sense in having multiple different processes all redoing the work of iterating over the database and parsing protobufs if lots of things need to do that same work over and over.
 We could add functionality to this version service so that all binaries running in the new satellite system check in and provide software version compatibility details.
-There has been discussion about making the audit and GC observers run on differnt loops, but for performance concerns, its been decided to run all observers on the same metainfo loop (though GC will run less frequently).
+There has been discussion about making the audit and GC observers run on different loops, but for performance concerns, its been decided to run all observers on the same metainfo loop (though GC will run less frequently).

 Keep in mind it's important for the GC observer that we hit every single item in the metainfoDB, otherwise the GC bloom filters could be inaccurate which could cause storage nodes to delete live data.

 For the metainfo loop and observer system its not critical to have high availability for these systems in the short term, therefore its ok to have all these observers depend on a single metainfo loop process.
 If the need arises to have multiple concurrent metainfo loops then we can address those specific needs as they come up.
-In the worst case scenario, if the metainfo loop goes down we don't expect any overall sateillite system downtime, however there may be metainfo loop downtime until its fixed and back up.
+In the worst case scenario, if the metainfo loop goes down we don't expect any overall satellite system downtime, however there may be metainfo loop downtime until its fixed and back up.
 This should be fine for small periods of time.
 We should figure out what is an acceptable amount of downtime for metainfo loop should it occur.

 #### satellite api

 For creating the satellite api, there are two options for design.
-One, a single binary containing all public GRPC/HTTP endpoints **and** all code necessary to process any request to those endpoints.
-Or two, a single binary that contains all public GRPC/HTTP endpoints but does **not** contain the code to process requests, instead the api would act as a proxy passing along requests to the correct backend services.
-Here we will do the first option since it is less complex and it fullfills our need to run replicas to handle lots of traffic.
+One, a single process containing all public GRPC/HTTP endpoints **and** all code necessary to process any request to those endpoints.
+Or two, a single process that contains all public GRPC/HTTP endpoints but does **not** contain the code to process requests, instead the api would act as a proxy passing along requests to the correct backend services.
+Here we will do the first option since it is less complex and it fulfills our need to run replicas to handle lots of traffic.
 In the future we can migrate to option two should the additional complexity be needed to satisfy some other need.

 #### version